TrenchBroom/TrenchBroom/README.md

 - Add crash reporter by @ericwa
 - Write entity and brush ID comments like Radiant
 - Better support for OS themes
+- Fix a crash when undoing too many times
 - Fix a problem that made certain keyboard shortcuts unusable on Windows
 - Fix ESC key not usable in keyboard shortcut editor
 - Fix dropdown menus not working on popup windows